 TMJ pain and teeth grinding are serious problems, but they can be quickly and easily solved at McNulty and Dancausse General Dentistry.
 With TMJ treatment in Charlotte using a noninvasive oral appliance, we can help alleviate the common symptoms of TMJ or teeth grinding issues.
 You will:Dr. Luis Dancausse on TMJ treatment Read Transcript

 TMJ disorder is a problem in the jaw joint, which is right in front of your ear there.
 Typically, it's caused by clinching or grinding, and when we see a patient that has that and we believe that's where it's coming from, we might get some images to check the jaw joint itself.
 As long as everything looks okay there, it’s typically related to clinching or grinding your teeth, or bruxing, and the first line of treatment for that is making a night guard.
 We take some molds of your teeth, make some custom models of your mouth, and then the lab fabricates an appliance that's worn to help with that.

-If you’re ready to get relief from these daily nuisances, call 704-766-8662 today so Dr. Brian McNulty or Dr. Luis Dancausse can examine your smile at our relaxed Charlotte, NC dentist office and recommend swift treatment.
+If you’re ready to get relief from daily nuisances associated with jaw pain, call 704-766-8662 today so Dr. Brian McNulty or Dr. Luis Dancausse can examine your smile and recommend swift treatment.

-Dr. Brian McNulty or Dr. Luis Dancausse will take a look at your mouth’s condition to determine if you’re dealing with TMJ or teeth grinding issues.
+Dr. McNulty or Dr. Dancausse will take a look at your mouth’s condition to determine if you’re dealing with TMJ or teeth grinding issues.
 If you are, a customized mouthguard may solve all of your problems.

 The causes of TMD and teeth grinding are often difficult to pinpoint.
 Arthritis and injuries have been known to lead to both.
-Whatever the cause of your condition, our doctors have solutions to help relieve the pain.
+Whatever the cause of your condition, our doctors have solutions to help relieve your pain.